citp/privacy-policy-historical/b/ba/bam/bamboohr.co.uk.md

-> *The following text is extracted and transformed from the bamboohr.co.uk privacy policy that was archived on 2018-06-22.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180622041327id_/https%3A//www.bamboohr.com/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the bamboohr.co.uk privacy policy that was archived on 2019-05-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190530130325id_/https%3A//www.bamboohr.com/privacy.php) for the most accurate reproduction.*

 # BambooHR Privacy Policy

-Last Updated: March 12, 2018
+Last Updated: March 15, 2019

-**BambooHR is committed to protecting the privacy of individuals who visit our website (“Visitors”) and individuals who register to use the BambooHR Services on behalf of BambooHR’s Clients (“Users”) (collectively “you” or “your”).** This Privacy Policy applies to data provided on or through the BambooHR website located at [www.bamboohr.com](http://www.bamboohr.com/), the BambooHR web application owned and operated by BambooHR, and the services offered by BambooHR through the website and apps (collectively, the “Services”) and describes BambooHR’s privacy practices in connection with the use of BambooHR's website, apps and Services.
-It also describes the choices available to you with regard to the use of your Personal Information (defined below) and how you can access and update this information.
-The use of information collected through the BambooHR Services shall be limited to the purposes of providing the Services for which the User or Client has engaged BambooHR and as otherwise described in this Privacy Policy.
+**BambooHR is committed to protecting the privacy of individuals who visit our website (“Visitors”) and individuals who register to use the BambooHR® Services on behalf of BambooHR’s Clients (“Users”) (collectively “you” or “your”).** This Privacy Policy applies to data provided on or through the BambooHR® website located at [www.bamboohr.com](http://www.bamboohr.com/), the BambooHR® web application owned and operated by BambooHR, and the services offered by BambooHR through the website and apps (collectively, the “Services”) and describes BambooHR’s privacy practices in connection with the use of BambooHR's website, apps and Services.
+It also describes the choices available to you regarding the use of your Personal Information (defined below) and how you can access and update this information.
+The use of information collected through the BambooHR® Services shall be limited to the purposes of providing the Services for which the User or Client has engaged BambooHR and as otherwise described in this Privacy Policy.

 * * *

-IF YOU ARE AN EMPLOYEE OF A CLIENT THAT USES THE BAMBOOHR SERVICES, THIS PRIVACY POLICY DOES NOT APPLY TO YOU OR YOUR USE OF THE SERVICES.
+IF YOU ARE AN EMPLOYEE OF A CLIENT THAT USES THE BAMBOOHR® SERVICES, THIS PRIVACY POLICY DOES NOT APPLY TO YOU OR YOUR USE OF THE SERVICES.
 PLEASE REFER TO YOUR EMPLOYER’S PRIVACY POLICY, WHICH APPLIES TO THE COLLECTION, USE, PROCESSING AND RETENTION OF YOUR PERSONAL INFORMATION.
 INDIVIDUAL EMPLOYEES OF OUR CLIENTS WHO SEEK ACCESS TO THEIR DATA, OR WHO SEEK TO CORRECT, AMEND, OR DELETE INACCURATE DATA SHOULD DIRECT THEIR REQUESTS TO THEIR EMPLOYERS WHO ARE BAMBOOHR’S CLIENTS.
 BAMBOOHR CLIENTS ARE ABLE TO REMOVE AND UPDATE PERSONAL INFORMATION AND DATA WITHOUT BAMBOOHR’S INVOLVEMENT.

 * * *